 Portland is anything but ordinary, so to impress a date here, you’re going to have to think outside the box.
 Luckily, there’s no shortage of fun activities and unique bars, restaurants and cafés to help set the mood.
 Whether you’re planning a first date or your 50th anniversary, here are some surefire romantic date night ideas.

 For the Sporty Couple

-From spring through fall, you and your date can slurp noodles at Boxer Ramen before catching a soccer match.
+From spring through fall, you and your date can grab a spicy tuna roll at Bamboo Sushi before catching a soccer match.
 Providence Park is home field for the Timbers (men’s team, March–Oct.) and Thorns (women’s team, April–Aug.).
 Celebrate a Portland victory with a bigger-than-your-head margarita at Mazatlan or a frosty pint at Civic Taproom.
 (Bonus points if you spot a player or two!)

 For the Outdoorsy Couple

 Grab your water bottles and hop on a TriMet bus bound for Macleay Park, the southernmost tip of Forest Park.
 After hiking to your hearts’ content, relax with a cocktail at The Fireside or a legendary dessert at Papa Haydn.